plannigan/columbo/docs/usage-guide/optional-questions-and-branching.md

 The import thing to note in the example above is that the `Answers` dictionary can have a key-value pair for `has_key` or `has_hammer`, not both.

+## Complicated Situations

+While `should_ask` is capable of supporting complex combinations of optional questions and branching paths, there are times where only using that functionality can make the code harder to read and understand.
+There are [alternate strategies][advanced-usage] that can be used in order to make the code easier to follow.

 [choose-your-own-adventure]: https://en.wikipedia.org/wiki/Choose_Your_Own_Adventure
+[advanced-usage]: advanced-usage.md